 The border guards could now see the rider’s uniform clearly and stood down.
 They complied with his commands.

 King Xenon sat grimly on his throne.
 He rested his chin on his hand and looked at the kneeling messenger with world-weary eyes.
-Standing at his side was his advisor, Lord Oganesson.
+Standing at his side was Lord Oganesson.

 “Your Majesty,” the messenger said.
 “Our forces at Umaraq were defeated.
 I escaped to deliver this message of warning, but I am not sure if anyone else survived.
 The Southern Region’s soldiers destroyed everything in their path.”